 Yes.
 In a study of 3,564 men, the Framingham Heart Study evaluated the cardiac impact of six major risk factors: high total cholesterol, low HDL ("good") cholesterol, high blood pressure, diabetes, obesity, and smoking.
 A man who is free of all six has a remarkably low 5% risk of developing cardiovascular disease by age 95.
 In contrast, the risk for a man with two or more risk factors is 69%.
 In addition, a risk-free man can expect to enjoy 11 more years of life than a man with two or more risk factors.

 Making young arteries old

 The lion's share of heart disease in young adults is caused by the same risk factors that cause coronary artery disease in older men.
-The culprits include a family history of heart disease, smoking, high cholesterol, hypertension and prehypertension, abdominal obesity, diabetes, the metabolic syndrome, lack of exercise, hostility, elevated levels of C-reactive protein, and low educational attainment.
+The culprits include a family history of heart disease, smoking, high cholesterol, hypertension, abdominal obesity, diabetes, the metabolic syndrome, lack of exercise, hostility, and elevated levels of C-reactive protein.